benlaube/tradestation-sdk-python/OAUTH_PORT_ISSUE.md

 ## Status

-- [ ] Fix redirect_uri update when auto-selecting port
+- [x] Fix redirect_uri update when auto-selecting port ✅
-- [ ] Add warning when port doesn't match registered URI
+- [x] Add warning when port doesn't match registered URI ✅
-- [ ] Update documentation
+- [x] Update documentation ✅
-- [ ] Add tests
+- [ ] Add tests (recommended for future)
-- [ ] Verify with TradeStation API v3
+- [ ] Verify with TradeStation API v3 (recommended for future)

+## Fix Applied (2025-12-28)

+The fix has been implemented in `session.py`:
+- Redirect URI is now automatically updated to match the selected port
+- Warnings are logged when ports are auto-selected
+- Token exchange uses the same updated redirect_uri
+- Documentation updated to clarify port registration requirements

+**See:** `session.py` lines 413-495 for the implementation.